zCFD/zCFDguide/docs/source/overview.rst

 zCFD uses a single control dictionary to specify all the parameters.
 This is a python file containing a python dictionary with certain mandatory keys.
 The use of python for the control dictionary enables the user to add custom functions that populate the dictionary at runtime.

 ZCFD is a hybrid of an open-source (freely available without restriction) front-end (“ZCFD Driver”) and proprietary (closed-source) back-end (“ZCFD Core”).
-Anyone can develop “ZCFD Driver” for its own purposes including commercial exploitation.
+Anyone can develop “ZCFD Driver” for their own purposes including commercial exploitation.